 Protocol for Alleged Ethics Violations

-Only allegations of noncompliance with the US Lacrosse Code of Ethics that pertain to the US Lacrosse national volunteer and staff structures may be referred to the EAS for its review and consideration.
+Only allegations that pertain to US Lacrosse volunteer and staff leadership, as well as events that are run or sanctioned by US Lacrosse, are eligible for Ethics Advisory Subcommittee (EAS) review.
 US Lacrosse does not operate leagues.
-Complaints involving leagues, tournaments or other lacrosse organizations that are independent of US Lacrosse are separate from this process and should be made directly to the that entity’s leadership.
+Complaints involving leagues, non-sanctioned tournaments or other lacrosse organizations independent of US Lacrosse do not qualify for consideration by the EAS and should be directed to the that entity’s leadership.

 The identities of both the complainant and the accused party will be held in strictest confidence.

 - Any allegation of noncompliance with the US Lacrosse Code of Ethics (“Complaint”) by a US Lacrosse national volunteer or staff member shall be submitted to the Ethics Advisory Subcommittee (EAS) in care of US Lacrosse, 2 Loveton Circle, Sparks, MD 21152, using the online submission form within these pages, and shall include as much specificity as possible with respect to the alleged infraction(s).
 One member of the EAS shall serve as the point of contact (the “POC”) for the complaint and shall lead the process of review and consideration for the EAS.
 All appropriate documentation and/or evidence supporting the allegations shall be submitted at the time at which the Complaint is made.
 Any party bringing a Complaint must agree to maintain confidentiality with respect to the Complaint while it is under review by US Lacrosse.